 - If you plan to hike down Seceda, make sure to schedule your hike when you will still have daylight.

-- Additional ways to reach Seceda include taking the Col Raiser gondola from St. Christina or the Resciesa funicular from Ortisei.
+- Additional ways to reach Seceda include taking the Col Raiser gondola from St. Christina.
+Note: It is a steady 40+ minute trek uphill to the Seceda summit if you go this route.
+To avoid the uphill climb, you can make a short trek to the Fermeda chairlift, which will carry you to the summit.
+Another option to reach Seceda is the Resciesa funicular from Ortisei.
 Plan on extra time if using either option as they are a less direct route.
-If you do not like the idea of being elevated in a cable car, the Resciese funicular runs on tracks so you never leave the ground.
+If you do not like the idea of being elevated in a cable car, the Resciesa funicular runs on tracks so you never leave the ground.

 - An additional breathtaking sight you may want to hike to along this route is the Crujeta summit cross near Mt.
 Pic off of trail no. 6.

 - If you plan to hike Seceda in spring or fall, but are not sure about the conditions on the summit, visit the tourist office in Ortisei.
 Staff will be able to advise you on the conditions and what gear you should have for your hike.